kklingenberg88/GRC-Write-Up/01-pci-dss-network-segmentation/templates/Scope-determination.md

 ### 4.1 Systems That Could Impact CDE Security

+This is important to know for several reasons.
+The biggest thing is having all of the information in front of you.
+You can only make sound decisions and calculate risk when you have the full picture.
+If you avoid or forget even a single system, that could open several doors of risk that you aren't even aware of.
+That's how the bad guys can win.
+Security isn't an annual bar to meet, it's an everyday battle.
+You have to win everyday, bad actors only have to win once.

 | Source Zone         | Source System        | Destination System     | Trust Relationship     | Data Classification              | CDE Impact                          | Security Controls                        |
 | ------------------- | -------------------- | ---------------------- | ---------------------- | -------------------------------- | ----------------------------------- | ---------------------------------------- |
 | Internet            | Customer Browser     | Web Servers            | HTTPS (443)            | Cardholder Data (PAN in transit) | **Direct**                          | TLS, WAF, Palo Alto Policy               |